 Known for the darker side of imagination, she enjoys freeing her creativity through worlds that don’t exist, no matter how much we wish they did.

 Matt Terry was born and raised in Nottingham, England, where he works as a Primary School Teacher.

 He found his love of writing from the children’s literature he taught from, creating ideas for his own stories.

 Inspired by the underlying morals and messages often found in children’s work and with a personal love of rhyme; his own writing style was born.

 Matt is still teaching and thoroughly enjoys being able to reach out and impact children’s lives through his work.

-Hello, Tony, welcome to Angel Kiss Publications.
+Hello, Matt, welcome to Angel Kiss Publications.
 Thank you for agreeing to do this interview.

 Thank you for having me.

 I’ve had the idea to write my own rhyming children’s book for years, probably since an early teenager.